marshall-strong/devportfolio/markdown/yenius.md

 # Frontend

-The frontend is a React/Redux app that uses the Redux Hooks API.
+The frontend is a React/Redux app, located in the `client/` direcory.
 It was created using [cra-template-redux](https://github.com/reduxjs/cra-template-redux), the official Redux+JS template for [Create React App](https://github.com/facebook/create-react-app).

 ## React.js